veonik/squircy2/README.md

 go get -u github.com/tyler-sommer/squircy2
 ```

-With squIRCy2 is installed, you can run it immediately with `squircy2` and a default configuration will be initialized
+With squIRCy2 is installed, you can run it immediately with `squircy2` and a default configuration will be initialized in `~/.squircy2`.
-in `~/.squircy2`.

-> For information on modifying and customizing squircy2 itself, see [CONTRIBUTING.md](CONTRIBUTING.md).
+> For information on modifying and customizing squIRcy2, see [CONTRIBUTING.md](CONTRIBUTING.md).

 Configuration